-Dr. Guin has served as the Director of the LSU Office of Social Service Research and Development (OSSRD), LSU School of Social Work, since 1996.
-As Director of OSSRD, Dr. Guin develops programs and seeks funding aimed at interrupting the pathway to delinquency, crime, and other forms of non-productivity that claim so many Louisiana children and youth.
+Dr. Guin has served as the Director of the LSU Office of Social Service Research and Development (SREC), LSU School of Social Work, since 1996.
+As Director of SREC, Dr. Guin develops programs and seeks funding aimed at interrupting the pathway to delinquency, crime, and other forms of non-productivity that claim so many Louisiana children and youth.
 She is court qualified in the areas of adult criminality, development of a criminal personality, juvenile delinquency social work, and cultural poverty.

 The Office of Innovation & Technology Commercialization works with the University research community to facilitate the evaluation, protection, and licensing of intellectual property created at LSU.

-The LSU Office of Social Service Research & Development is a unit within the College of Human Sciences and Education that fosters healthy social systems by facilitating the development, implementation and evaluation of social programs; conducting research; and providing consultation and expertise to the university, community, policy makers, and partners.
-Since its inception, OSSRD has obtained over $100 million in funding for research, program development, and community partners.
+The LSU Office of Social Research & Evaluation Center is a unit within the College of Human Sciences and Education that fosters healthy social systems by facilitating the development, implementation and evaluation of social programs; conducting research; and providing consultation and expertise to the university, community, policy makers, and partners.
+Since its inception, SREC has obtained over $100 million in funding for research, program development, and community partners.

 The College of Human Sciences & Education (CHSE) is a nationally accredited division of Louisiana State University.
 Formed in 2012, CHSE brings together programs and capitalizes on individual strengths to create a dynamic new college that addresses the socially significant issues we face as a state and nation.
 The College is comprised of the School of Education, the School of Leadership and Human Resource Development, the School of Kinesiology, the School of Library and Information Science, the School of Social Work, and the University Laboratory School.
 These combined schools offer 8 undergraduate degree programs and 18 graduate programs, enrolling more than 1,900 undergraduate and 977 graduate students.
 The College is committed to achieving the highest standards in teaching, research, and service and is continually working to improve its programs.